 NOTE: since there is no altitude sensor on the BV equipped VideoRay, the height above seabed cannot be shown.

-The sea surface icon is displayed in cyan.
+The sea surface icon is displayed in blue.
 The current depth is represented by an arrow the same colour as the ROV.

 Figure 12 – Water Column Display